Degree: Bachelor of Education (B.Ed.)

 The following degree programs are (mainly) taught in German:

-Master's program in Mathematics in Business an Economics (M.Sc.)
-(If you chose Mathematics and Economics and Business Administration as your two main subjects for the Bachelor of Education program)
+Master’s program in Culture and Economy: Philosophy (M.A.)
+(If you chose Philosophy and Economics and Business Administration as your two main subjects for the Bachelor of Education program.)

 At the University of Mannheim, a traditional numerus clausus (within the meaning of a minimum grade required for admission) does not exist.
 In our selection process, we take numerous criteria into account.
 For more details, please check the selection statutes (see below).
 Be bold!